rachmari/first-responder/README.md

 - `team`: **Required:** The team ping to search for that is part of the `org` specified below.
 Do not include the org name (for example, use `docs-content-ecosystem`).
 Issues and pull requests authored or commented on by members of `team` are ignored unless you specify an alternate `ignore-team` parameter.
 - `org`: **Required:** The organization where the action should search for issues and pull requests.
 - `since`: The start date to search for team pings.
 The action searches for issues or pull requests created since the date specified.
 Form: {4 digit year}-{month}-{day}.
 For example: '2020-5-20'
-- `project-board`: 'The URL of the project board to place issues and pull requests.
+- `project-board`: The URL of the project board to place issues and pull requests.
 Must be an org project board.
-- `project-column`: The id of the column to add issues and pull requests.'
+- `project-column`: The id of the column to add issues and pull requests.
 - `ignore-team`: Ignores issues and pull requests authored or commented on by members of this team.
 Issues and pull requests authored or commented on by members of `team` are ignored unless you specify an alternate `ignore-team` parameter.
 You can use `ignore-team` to specify a larger team or a team that does not match the team ping being searched.
 The value you specify for `ignore-team` overrides the `team` value.
 - `include-repos`: Repositories to include when searching issues and pull requests.
 You can add more than one repository by using a comma-separated list.
 Format: {owner}/{repo}.
 For example: 'octocat/hello-world, octocat/foobar'.
 Note: This cannot be used with `ignore-repos`.
 - `ignore-repos`: Repositories to ignore when searching issues and pull requests.
 You can add more than one repository by using a comma-separated list.
 Format: {owner}/{repo}.
 For example: 'octocat/hello-world, octocat/foobar'.
 Note: This cannot be used with `include-repos`.